-Adult Tutoring Program-"Learner Centered Learning Together"
+Adult Tutoring Program-"Learner Centered Learning.
+We do it Together"

 LVFSC adult tutoring programs focus on developing habits and skills of co-learning to build a sustainable culture of literacy and learning.
 LVFSC data show that over time, adult learners are better able to solve family problems, access health services, communicate needs more effectively and self advocate, increasing an individual's ability to be more independent in supporting the family and increasing the likelihood of participation in the neighborhood.